 B i o g r a p h y

-"Steinway Artist" Lisa Emenheiser is heralded for her "intense music-making and pianism".
-She has been performing with the National Symphony Orchestra for the past 25 years.
+"Steinway and Spirio Artist" Lisa Emenheiser is heralded for her "intense music-making and pianism".
+She has been performing with the National Symphony Orchestra for the past 30 years.
 A graduate of Juilliard School, where she earned both Bachelor's and Master's of Music degrees, Ms Emenheiser is a past winner of the "Young Artist in Recital" and "National Arts Club" competitions.

 A native of Washington, D.C., Ms. Emenheiser began her piano studies at the age of four and made her debut at the age of seventeen performing the Grieg Piano Concerto with the Baltimore Symphony Orchestra and "The President's Own" United States Marine Band.